AdobeDocs/campaign-web.en/help/v8/get-started/capability-matrix.md

 Note that the following capabilities are not available in this version of the product.
 Use the provided links to browse the Campaign v8 (client console) documentation and learn more about these features (features with an `*` are not supported in Campaign client console neither).

 * AMP for emails.
 [Learn more in Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/sending-emails/defining-interactive-content.html){target="_blank"}
-* Content from public resources
+* Content from public resources -  SCOPË TO CONFIRM
 * Custom personalization block creation.
 [Learn more](https://experienceleague.adobe.com/docs/campaign/campaign-v8/send/personalize/personalization-blocks.html#create-custom-personalization-blocks){target="_blank"}
 * Content from custom forms (Content management module).
 [Learn more](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/content-management/about-content-management.html){target="_blank"}
 * Content from a URL`*`